CodingKrishna/lab-programs/array-programs.md

 12. Insert an Element in a Specified Position in a given Array
 13. Sort the Array in an Ascending Order
 14. Sort the Array in Descending Order
-15 Sort Names in an Alphabetical Order
+15. Sort Names in an Alphabetical Order
+16. How find the first repeating element in an array of integers
+17. How to rearrange array in alternating positive and negative number

 ## Complex:
 1. Cyclically Permute the Elements of an Array